 Researchers at Ohio State recruited 43 healthy married couples, surveyed them about their relationships and then encouraged them to discuss and try to resolve a conflict likely to provoke strong disagreement.
 Touchy topics included money and in-laws.

 The researchers left the couples alone for these discussions, videotaped the 20-minute interactions and later watched how the couples fought.
-They categorised their verbal and non-verbal fighting behaviours, with special interest in hostility -- things such as dramatic eye rolls or criticism of one's partner.
+They categorised their verbal and non-verbal fighting behaviours, with a special interest in hostility -- things such as dramatic eye rolls or criticism of one's partner.

 "Hostility is a hallmark of bad marriages -- the kind that leads to adverse physiological changes," said Kiecolt-Glaser, a professor of psychiatry.